Avg: 3.2 from 11 votes

 |FA:||Jonathan & Brian Smoot, Jim Knight, Bruce Rogaar in 1983|

 |Page Views:||4,192 total · 23/month|

 |Admins:||Andrew Gram, Nathan Fisher, Perin Blanchard, GRK, DCrane|

 North Creek Canyon is entirely located within the Mount Nebo Wilderness.
 Wilderness rules apply (nothing mechanized or motorized allowed, including power drills).

 P2 - Climb a steep, wide 70-80 degree pitch to a lower angle section above.
+Long pitch

 P3 - Gully ice and snow lead to a belay below a short vertical pillar.
 Short pitch, you can combine P3 & P4 with a 60M rope

 P4 - Ascend the pillar and gully ice for a pitch.

 P5-8 Climb 3-4 pitches of moderate snow, ice and rock to a ledge below a vertical smear of ice.
 There is one hard section, about pitch 6...a thinly iced corner/chimney.